Published on: July 29, 2025

 Is New York State A Community Property State?

-Due to the significance of this matter, it is advisable for those considering a divorce in New York to consult with a reputable Manhattan divorce lawyer before making any decisions.
-At Juan Luciano Divorce Lawyer, we are well-versed in New York’s laws on asset division during a divorce.
-With our support, you can further understand the differences between equitable distribution state and community property state, and what legal steps you can take to protect your interests.
-Contact us today at (212) 537-5859 to schedule a consultation.
+If you’re thinking about divorce, it’s a good idea to speak with a trusted New York City divorce lawyer before you make any big decisions.
+At Juan Luciano Divorce Lawyer, we’re here to walk you through how New York handles property division and what that might mean for you.
+With our support, you can better understand the differences between an equitable distribution state and a community property state, and what legal steps you can take to protect your interests.

 What is a Community Property State